-- I. CLCN1 sequencing and/or deletion/duplication analysis (81406\, 81479) to establish a genetic diagnosis of myotonia congenita is considered medically necessary when: - A. The member/enrollee has episodes of muscle stiffness (myotonia\) or cramps beginning in early childhood that are alleviated by brief exercise, AND - B. Myotonic contraction is elicited by percussion of muscles, AND - C. Serum creatine kinase concentration that may be slightly elevated (3 to 4x the upper limits of normal), AND - D. Electromyography (EMG) performed with needle electrodes discloses characteristic showers of spontaneous electrical activity (myotonic bursts). - II.
-CLCN1 sequencing and/or deletion/duplication analysis (81406\, 81479) to establish a genetic diagnosis of myotonia congenita is considered investigational for all other indications.
+- I. CLCN1 sequencing and/or deletion/duplication analysis (81406, 81479) to establish a genetic diagnosis of myotonia congenita is considered medically necessary when: - A. The member/enrollee has any of the following: - 1.
+Episodes of muscle stiffness (myotonia) or cramps beginning in early childhood that are alleviated by brief exercise, OR - 2.
+Myotonic contraction is elicited by percussion of muscles, OR - 3.
+Electromyography (EMG) performed with needle electrodes discloses characteristic showers of spontaneous electrical activity (myotonic bursts). - II.
+CLCN1 sequencing and/or deletion/duplication analysis (81406, 81479) to establish a genetic diagnosis of myotonia congenita is considered investigational for all other indications.